 IBP aligns business goals and financial targets with decisions and execution across the entire business.

-There is overlap with financial planning and analysis (FP&A).
+There is some overlap with financial planning and analysis (FP&A).
+However, a crucial element of IBP is that it integrates financials with operations.
 Because an IBP initiative gathers data from across the enterprise, companies get better at predictive analysis.
-Now, when purchasing forecasts a parts shortage, supply and operations can adjust before customers are affected.
+When purchasing forecasts a parts shortage, for example, supply and operations can coordinate a solution before customers are affected.

 infographic integrated business planning